LankanHawkeye/BEAR/README.md

 		Installation instructions: https://pypi.org/project/venn/

-2. Unzip the zipped file.
+2. Download the BEAR pipeline as a zipped file and unzip it to your machine.
 3. cd ./BEAR_CommandLine

-*Note that, user can choose to execute two analysis pathways.
+*Note that, user has option to run BEAR with or without bootstrapping.

-	**1. Analysing the feature file without bootstrapping.**
+	** Option 1. without bootstrapping.**

 	 	We recommend this method for files with less than 2000 features.

-	**2. Analysing the feature file with bootstrapping.**
+	** Option 2.
+Analysing the feature file with bootstrapping.**

 		We recommend this method for files with larger number of features.*